What is the carpet installation process?

 If the house is tenanted, the first step is to shift out the furniture, and scrap,clean and sweep the floor.

-If it is a new home clean out the rubbish that is leftover from construction.
+If it is a new home clean out the rubbish that is leftover from construction, then scrap and clean the floor.

 Pull out the tiling wedges that are supporting the tiles and slabs of plaster or timber supporting the skirting boards, in order that the carpet gripper can sit evenly and proudly on the concrete slab.